 - If you drive your own car, mileage will be reimbursed.
-To ensure that you will be reimbursed for mileage at the correct rate, which can change often, make sure you are using the most current version on the Travel Voucher form.
 You will need proof that your mileage is cheaper than a flight.
-A copy of a flight schedule price from Egencia is needed.
+A copy of a flight schedule price from Concur is needed.

 - All lodging bills must show proof of payment and daily rate, including city and state taxes.

 - If lodging is shared by more than one person, each person must turn in an individual bill with their name printed on the bill and proof of payment for the cost shared.